 This project aims to accelerate the discovery of complex drugs and materials by combining organic chemistry principles, quantum chemistry, and machine learning.
 It will focus on the development of interpretable models that can not only lead to the discovery of new drugs but also provide an understanding of challenging processes leading to their formation and mode of action.

-P7: Optimization methods for machine learning
+Project 7: Optimisation methods for machine learning

 Academic supervisor: Prof Coralia Cartis (DPhil in Mathematics); IBM co-supervisor: Prof Lior Horesh, Dr Soumyadip Ghosh, Dr Songtao Lu

-P8: Compiling chemistry / optimisation problems to higher-level anharmonic oscillators
+Project 8: Compiling chemistry / optimisation problems to higher-level anharmonic oscillators

 Academic supervisor: Niel de Beaudrap (DPhil in Computer Science); IBM co-supervisor: TBC